-Of particular interest to this work is the quantum geometric tensor, $\mathcal{Q} = g + i \Omega/2$, whose real and imaginary parts are the quantum metric $(g)$ and Berry Curvature $(\Omega)$, respectively.
-While the Berry curvature accounts for the phase accumulated by a wavefunction following a closed path in parameter space \cite{berry1984quantal}, the quantum metric tracks the loss of norm or non-adiabaticity that occurs during the transformation \cite{Provost1980, kolodrubetz2017geometry}.
-In real materials, Berry curvature is limited by inversion and time reversal symmetry and often vanishes.
-The metric, on the other hand, is positive semi-definite and generally non-vanishing for both trivial and topological systems provided there is more than a single band.
-A pressing challenge is to identify a response that directly measures the quantum metric \cite{Torma2023commentary}. \rev{Though there have been proposals of measuring quantum metric via current fluctuations \cite{Neupert2013, Miaomiao2023}, exciton stiffness \cite{rossi2021quantum, Verma2023}, electron-phonon coupling \cite{yu2023}, effective Ginzburg-Landau parameters \cite{Iskin2023, Chen2024}}, it is not a straightforward feat since typically the metric appears intertwined with energy pre-factors in linear response \cite{verma2024stepresponse}.
-These terms factor out only in certain limiting cases such as Landau levels or other flat bands \cite{Julku2016, Mitscherling2022}. \rev{Ultra-cold atoms, with precise tunability, have emerged as platforms for measuring the metric as well \cite{asteria2019measuring, brown2022direct}}.
-Regarding materials, the only known exact statement that relates to the metric alone and is agnostic to band energies is given by the Souza-Wilkens-Martin (SWM) sum rule \cite{Souza2000}, which states that the first negative moment of the dynamical conductivity in insulators is exactly the quantum metric of the ground state \cite{Kohn1964,Resta2011}. \rev{We will refer to it as the ground state quantum metric to differentiate it from the momentum resolved quantum metric used in the context of flat band superconductivity \cite{TormaNatPhy2015}}.
+A central mathematical object that unifies these observables is the quantum geometric tensor (QGT), $\mathcal{Q} = g + i \Omega / 2$, whose real and imaginary parts correspond to the quantum metric $g$ and the Berry curvature $\Omega$, respectively.
+The Berry curvature tracks the phase accumulated along closed paths in parameter space \cite{berry1984quantal}, while the quantum metric measures the loss of norm, or non-adiabaticity, in wavefunction evolution \cite{Provost1980, kolodrubetz2017geometry}.
+In crystalline systems, Berry curvature is often constrained to vanish by inversion and time-reversal symmetries, but the quantum metric is positive semi-definite and generally non-vanishing whenever more than one band is present.
+This makes the quantum metric especially relevant to both trivial and topological materials.
+A pressing challenge, however, is to identify physical observables that directly measure the quantum metric \cite{Torma2023commentary}. \rev{Although several proposals have been made \cite{Neupert2013, Miaomiao2023, rossi2021quantum, Verma2023, yu2023, Iskin2023, Chen2024, verma2024stepresponse, Mitscherling2022}, the metric usually appears entangled with energy prefactors, making direct isolation difficult, except in special cases such as Landau levels or flat bands \cite{Torma2021} or ultracold atoms \cite{asteria2019measuring, brown2022direct}.